Steadying0235/gpu-screen-recorder-fork/README.md

 You can use these scripts to start replay at system startup if you add `scripts/start-replay.sh` to startup (this can be done differently depending on your desktop environment / window manager) and then go into hotkey settings on your system and choose a hotkey to run the script `scripts/save-replay.sh`.
 Modify `scripts/start-replay.sh` if you want to use other replay options.
 ## Run replay on system startup
-If you are running a distro that uses systemd then you can use the systemd service in `extra/gpu-screen-recorder.service` instead.
+If you are running a distro that uses systemd then you can use the systemd service in `extra/gpu-screen-recorder.service`.
 Copy `extra/gpu-screen-recorder.service` to a location where systemd can find it, for example: `$HOME/.config/systemd/user` and then enable and start it with: `systemctl enable --now --user gpu-screen-recorder`.
 Copying the systemd service file is not needed if you installed GPU Screen Recorder from AUR as this is done automatically.
-You can then use the same `scripts/save-replay.sh` script to save a replay.
+You can then use the `scripts/save-replay.sh` script to save a replay.
 The systemd service is configured with the file `$HOME/.config/gpu-screen-recorder.env` (create it if it doesn't exist).
 You can see which variables that you can use by looking at the gpu-screen-recorder.service file.
 In general you only need to set the `WINDOW` variable to make it work.
 Restart the systemd service after modifying that configuration file.
 By default it saves videos in `$HOME/Videos`.\
 If you are using a NVIDIA GPU then it's recommended to set PreserveVideoMemoryAllocations=1 as mentioned in the section below.